-The parties release, indemnify, and hold harmless one anotherand Reliant Energy from all suits, actions, losses, damages, claims, or liability of any kind, including personal injury or death, loss of income, or claims by a third party, arising out of this Agreement.
+11. INDEMNITY: The Parties release, indemnify, and hold harmless one another from all suits, actions, losses, damages, claims, or liability of any kind, including personal injury or death, loss of income, or claims by a third party, arising out of this Agreement, except to the extent caused by the other Party's negligence.

+12. GENERAL: Because the EnergyShare 2000 program is wholly dependent upon funding by Reliant Energy, any change in the operating contract between Reliant Energy and Golden Energy Services could materially affect this Agreement.
+In such event, the Parties agree to negotiate in good faith to attempt to reach a mutually acceptable revision to this Agreement which reflects such change in the operating contract.

-This is a personal service agreement to be construed, interpreted, and enforced in accordance with the laws of the State of Texas.
+This agreement is to be construed, interpreted, and enforced in accordance with the laws of the State of Texas.

 If any provision is held invalid, illegal, or unenforceable, this shall have no effect on the validity, legality, or enforceability of other provisions.

-This document constitutes the full and complete agreement of the parties.
-Revisions and amendments must be in writing and signed by both parties.
+This document constitutes the full and complete agreement of the Parties.
+Revisions and amendments must be in writing and signed by both Parties.

 THIS AGREEMENT IS HEREBY APPROVED: